IATI/D-Portal/README.md

-If you want to publish this project using a different name be sure to adjust PLATED_ROOT=plated-example in the settings file from plated-example to the new name.
+If you want to publish this project using a different name be sure to adjust PLATED_ROOT=/plated-example in the settings file from /plated-example to the new name.

 Visit https://github.com/xriss/plated for plated documentation.